 tones, facial flesh tone with shadow and hair highlights all to give

-We wanted to preserve the low
+We wanted to preserve the

-and hair backlight.
+flesh tone and hair backlight.

 The layout of this premises